snu-sf-class/sf201802/README.md

 ## Announcements

+- 2018/11/24: Assignment 3 is uploaded.
+For the last problem, time limit is 100 seconds.
 - 2018/10/30: Server is open again. / lia, nia is forbidden.
 - 2018/10/27: Assignment 2's E10_01_v has been updated.
 Now 'make eval' should work.
 Sorry for changes
 - 2018/10/25: Midterm exam range: Logical Foundations, (Basics - IndProp), end time: infinite